Rigidity of terminal simplices in persistent homology: Preliminaries

 \section{Preliminaries}

 We first introduce the setup of persistent homology, see \cite{EdelsHarer} for details.
-Throughout this paper we assume that $K$ is a finite simplicial complex and $f\colon K \to \mathbb{R}$ is a filtration function on $K$ (if $\sigma$ is a face of $\tau$ then $f(\sigma)\leq f(\tau)$ for all $\sigma, \tau\in K$).
-We also assume that $f$ is injective.
-As such $f$ encodes an order on the simplices of $K$.
+Throughout this paper we assume that $K$ is a finite simplicial complex and $f\colon K \to \mathbb{R}$ is an injective \textbf{filtration function} on $K$ (if $\sigma$ is a face of $\tau$ then $f(\sigma)< f(\tau)$ for all $\sigma, \tau\in K$).
+As such $f$ encodes an \textbf{order} on the simplices of $K$.
 For example, in the original persistent homology algorithm \cite{EdelsZomo} such an order is used to arrange simplices in the boundary matrix.
+A simplex in $K$ is (inclusion) \textbf{maximal} if it is not a proper face of any simplex.

-Given two injective filtration functions $f$ and $g$, we define the distance between them as
+Given two injective filtration functions $f$ and $g$, we define the \textbf{distance} between them as

 Function $g$ corresponds to some permutation of the ordering of simplices encoded by $f$.